Rebeccals1/web102_prework/README.md

 ## Notes

 **Challenges I encountered:**
 1. It was a challenge to find the right words and numbers for each of the passwords.
-It might be silly, but I kept using the wrong div name for the challenge #3.
+It might be silly, but I kept using the wrong div name for challenge #3.
 It took me awhile to realize that I was using the wrong div name for the password (the hint helped).
 2. Implementing the search box took some time because I wasn't sure how to get the output out of the form initially.
 Event listeners and the filter function helped a lot here.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Rebecca Smith]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.